 Q. Who is eligible to receive a Meals on Wheels meal?

 The services of Meals on Wheels of Durham may be available to any resident of Durham County who is homebound as the result of age, disability, or illness.
 Most recipients live alone and are handicapped, malnourished, elderly, or otherwise unable to prepare food for themselves.
 People of all incomes and ages may be eligible for meals.
 Meals on Wheels does not discriminate on the basis of race, religion, creed, color, gender, disability, or national origin.

 Q. How can I receive Meals on Wheels meals?

 If you think you may be eligible to receive Meals on Wheels, or know someone who may benefit from this service, please submit an Application for Services to Meals on Wheels of Durham.
 One of our staff will contact you.
 Please be aware that there is a waiting list for donor-funded meals.

 Q. How many meals does Meals on Wheels of Durham deliver each day?

-We currently deliver over 435 nutritious meals each weekday—over 120,000 meals a year.
+We currently deliver over 440 nutritious meals each weekday—over 120,000 meals a year.
 The number of referrals we are receiving has increased each year, and we need your support to continue to meet the needs of Durham County’s growing elderly population.
-Please follow the appropriate link above to your preferred method of supporting our mission.
+Please consider supporting our mission and homebound seniors!